CantCode023/dorktuah/README.md

     - num:int = 10 -> Number of results to return
     - start:int = 0 -> The index of result to start with
     - end:int = 10 -> The index of result to stop with
-- [x] write google implementation
+- [ ] write google implementation
-  - [ ] make sure the result length is same as num
-    - do this by getting the next page
-  - [ ] implement num, start, end
+  - forced to use googlesearch
+  - find ways to do google dorking with googlesearch
 - [ ] write bing implementation
 - [ ] write duckduckgo implementation